-Annual survey reports will contain only historical data concerning members and not current data, except where, in UNICON's sole discretion, the publication of current data cannot reasonably be expected to give rise to an actual or perceived antitrust violation or where the provision of current data is necessary for the annual survey reports to be useful to Members.
+Annual survey reports will contain only historical (except recent historic, such as less than three month old) data concerning members and not current data, except where, in UNICON's sole discretion, the publication of current data cannot reasonably be expected to give rise to an actual or perceived antitrust violation or where the provision of current data is necessary for the annual survey reports to be useful to Members.

 Annual survey reports will publish data without any identifying information regarding the Member who provided the data.
 Data published in the annual survey reports will generally be published in the aggregate and will be as general as possible while still permitting the annual survey reports to be useful to Members.

 Collection of information from Members for annual survey reports will be conducted and managed by a third-party data collection service provider or by UNICON employees, and no information collected will be disclosed or made available to any Member except through the publication of the annual survey report.